isacg5/assignment1_rt/README.md

 Flowchart is a diagram that shows each step of the progress of a program in a sequential order.
 In this case, the flowchart present is the one of the 'assignment.py' file.
 ![alt text](https://github.com/isacg5/research_track/blob/main/resources/flowchart.png)

 Pseudocode
 ----------------------
+Pseudocode is an informal way to descirbe the program done in a simplest and understandable way.
+Here is presented the pseudocode of the 'assignment.py' file.
 ```python
 while not finished:
     if length_of_ordered_boxes is equal to 12